-- After the successful connection gets established, the software would display information of the connected device.
+- After the successful connection gets established, the software would display information about the connected device.
 Information is like a model, IMEI number, boot loader and IOS version information.

-- Next window provides an option to insert case related data like Device name, Device Owner, Evidence Number.
+- The next window provides an option to insert case-related data like Device name, Device Owner, Evidence Number.
 It also asks password for the Backup.

-- Next windows would allow choosing types of data wants to be extracted.
-Recommended action is select all.
+- Next windows would allow choosing types of data that want to be extracted.
+Recommended action is to select all.

 Using UFED Physical Analyzer to perform Advance logical acquisition

-Next option would allow choosing Advance logical extraction or Physical mode.
-Once we would select advance logical extraction, it is necessary to have the phone connected to the Forensic Workstation as shown in below screenshot.
+The next option would allow choosing Advance logical extraction or Physical mode.
+Once we select advanced logical extraction, it is necessary to have the phone connected to the Forensic Workstation as shown in the screenshot below.

 If the device is locked, it would through an error message “iOS device is locked.”

-The analyst needs to unlock the device or put the lock down certificate on correct directory.
+The analyst needs to unlock the device or put the lockdown certificate on the correct directory.
 While extracting the backup if the password is set, there are two methods offered by the tool.

-Upon selecting the extraction method, Software would allow the user to choose a destination folder to extract the data.
+Upon selecting the extraction method, the Software would allow the user to choose a destination folder to extract the data.
 Method 1 is faster than method 2.
-Once extraction would finish, the tool would show report stating the size of the data extracted and time taken.
+Once extraction finishes, the tool shows a report stating the size of the data extracted and time taken.

 Using physical acquisition, the examiner could extract almost all data by accessing phone memory and all files stored there. iOS devices use two types of memory: volatile and non-volatile.
-RAM load as executes important parts of operating system or application.
-It gets flushed once device reboot.
+RAM load executes important parts of the operating system or application.
+It gets flushed once the device reboots.
 Username, passwords, encryption keys and more important artifacts could be found from the RAM.
-With forensic perspective, it is crucial to extract information stored in RAM.
+From a forensic perspective, it is crucial to extract information stored in RAM.

 NAND (non -volatile) memory would keep the data if it rebooted.
 System files and user data are stored in NAND flash.
 Using physical acquisition, bit by bit copy of the NAND can be acquired.

-This method uses weakness in boot process while the device is in DFU mode to load a custom RAM disk and get access to file system.
+This method uses weaknesses in the boot process while the device is in DFU mode to load a custom RAM disk and get access to the file system.
 Forensic tools in the custom RAM disk dumps the file system over USB via SSH tunnel.
-If it is performed properly, then data within phone would remain intact, and there will not be any altered to data.
+If it is performed properly, then data within the phone would remain intact, and there will not be any alteration to data.
 So, there is less risk of distortion of evidence data.

 iPhone’s secure boot chain prevents loading RAM disk.
-Hence we use the method to exploit the BootROM vulnerability and patching stages as shown in below figure.
+Hence we use the method to exploit the BootROM vulnerability and patching stages as shown in the figure below.

-Once we proceed for the physical acquisition, the tool will start uploading Bootloader to iPhone.
+Once we proceed with the physical acquisition, the tool will start uploading Bootloader to iPhone.

-As soon as Bootloader would be uploaded to phone and tool would get the access to NAND flash.
-It would prompt screen to extract system data or user data.
-If the connected phone is not jailbroken, then system partition would be in read-only mode.
+As soon as Bootloader is uploaded to the phone, the tool gets access to the NAND flash.
+It prompts the screen to extract system data or user data.
+If the connected phone is not jailbroken, then the system partition would be in read-only mode.

-As shown in below figure to acquire full image both data and system partition needs to be selected.
-Most of the tool would dump data and system partition as a single disk image.
-Once selected tool would dump the image to a destination folder as shown below:
+As shown in the figure below, to acquire a full image, both data and system partition need to be selected.
+Most of the tools dump data and system partition as a single disk image.
+The selected tool dumps the image to a destination folder as shown below:

-Figure.
-Dumping Image of both partition to destination
+Figure 22.
+Dumping Image of both partitions to the destination

-In this example, we used tool Pangu Jailbreak, it can be found at http://www.downloadpangu.org/.
+In this example, we used the tool Pangu Jailbreak, which can be found at http://www.downloadpangu.org/.
 Steps are described below,

-- Download latest version of Pangu Jailbreak.
-Using USB connection connect the phone with PC.
+- Download the latest version of Pangu Jailbreak, using a USB connection to connect the phone with PC.

-- Make sure the iTunes is closed or not running.
+- Make sure iTunes is closed or not running.